Xu-Mj/npmclean/docs/ARCHITECTURE.md

-# npm-clean Architecture
+# npmclean Architecture

-This document describes the architecture of npm-clean, focusing on the modular design and extension points.
+This document describes the architecture of npmclean, focusing on the modular design and extension points.

 ## Architectural Overview

-npm-clean follows a modular, layered architecture with clear separation of concerns:
+npmclean follows a modular, layered architecture with clear separation of concerns:

 ```txt
 ┌─────────────────────────────────────────────────────────┐